afbernardino/task-manager/client/README.md

 `npm run dev`

-This will enable Hot Module Replacement (HMR), for fast development.
+This will automatically build the project, each time a file as been changed, by enabling Hot Module Replacement (HMR).

 Finally, access the http://localhost:3001 with your browser.